Izrael Hieger

 Izrael Hieger DSc (London) (13 June 1901 – 14 October 1986) was a biochemist whose work focused on carcinogenesis.
 He discovered the first known organic carcinogenic compound.
 In 1937 Hieger, with colleagues Ernest Kennaway and J. W. Cook, was nominated for a Nobel Prize for work on isolating chemical carcinogenic agents from tar and studies on the relation between chemical constitution and carcinogenic activity.

 Early life

-Hieger was born in Siedlce, Russian Empire (present Republic of Poland), to parents Francis Ephroim and Helena Chaje Heiger and was the youngest of nine.
-Preempting the pogrom of 1906, Heiger's parents emigrated with the younger children, settling in London.
+Hieger was born in Osieck, Mazowieckie, Russian Empire (present Republic of Poland), to parents Francis Ephroim and Helena Chaje Heiger and was the youngest of nine.
+Preempting the Siedlcepogrom of 1906, Heiger's parents emigrated with the younger children, settling in London.
 There he attended Christ's College, Finchley, going on to study at Birkbeck, University of London and University College London.
 Heiger married Esther (née Bull), and although not a member, financially assisted a Trotskyist group in London run by C.L.R.
 James, of which Esther and her future husband Earle Birney were a part.
 Their marriage ended in 1936.
 In 1943, Hieger married social worker, painter and poet Lois (née Peirson).
 They had one daughter.